 Do not eat raw kohlrabi

 Kohlrabi is a food that can be prepared in many ways.
-However, if eaten raw, the content of nutrients will be higher, but it can cause stomach pain for some people with indigestion.
-Even people with stomach pain, children should not be given raw kohlrabi salad or eaten raw directly.
+However, if eaten raw, the content of nutrients will be higher, but can cause stomach pain for some people with indigestion.
+Even people with stomach pain, children should not be given raw kohlrabi salad or eat raw directly.

-In addition, kohlrabi may contain goitrogens, plant compounds commonly found in cruciferous vegetables such as broccoli, cauliflower, etc. that can cause thyroid swelling.
-Therefore, people with thyroid dysfunction should limit their use of kohlrabi.
+In addition, kohlrabi may contain goitrogens, plant compounds commonly found in cruciferous vegetables such as broccoli, cauliflower, etc., which can cause thyroid swelling.
+Therefore, people with thyroid dysfunction should limit the use of kohlrabi.

 Don't eat too much kohlrabi.

-Oriental medicine doctors advise you not to eat too much kohlrabi because kohlrabi can detoxify and is diuretic, so when you eat too much, the cleansing process will be too strong, causing the body to lose blood and energy.
+Oriental medicine doctors advise you not to eat too much kohlrabi because kohlrabi can detoxify and is a diuretic, so eating too much will cause the body to lose blood and energy.

 Source: https://giadinh.suckhoedoisong.vn/loai-rau-mua-dong-re-tien-ban-day-cho-nguoi-viet-nen-an-thuong-xuyen-de-phong-benh-tieu-duong-cao-huet-ap-172250109155353304.htm